osada-shinji/autolisp-language/README.md

 * all atoms and sysvar by snippet.
 * autolisp color theme.
 * dcl support
+* convert code point and utf-8 by context menu in selection area.

 ## If you want to change encoding by yourself.